tdeckers/docker-openhab/README.md

 =======

 * The image exposes openHAB ports 8080, 8443, 5555 and 9001 (supervisord).
-* It expects you to map a configurations directory on the host to /etc/openhab.
+* It expects you to map a configurations directory on the host to `/etc/openhab`.
 This allows you to inject your openhab configuration into the container (see example below).
-  * /etc/openhab - openHAB configuration
+  * `/etc/openhab` - openHAB configuration
-  * /opt/openhab/logs - openHAB logs
+  * `/opt/openhab/logs` - openHAB logs
-  * /opt/openhab/webapps/static - Folder for uuid & secret for http://my.openhab.org
+  * `/opt/openhab/webapps/static` - Folder for uuid & secret for http://my.openhab.org
-  * /opt/openhab/etc - Folder for data like db4o and rr4jd
+  * `/opt/openhab/etc` - Folder for data like db4o and rr4jd
-* To enable specific plugins, add a file with name addons.cfg in the configuration directory which lists all addons you want to add.
+* To enable specific plugins, add a file with name `addons.cfg` in the configuration directory which lists all addons you want to add.

-  Example content for addons.cfg:
+  Example content for `addons.cfg`:
   ```
   org.openhab.action.mail
   org.openhab.action.squeezebox